zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-16-LCM-Zymo-Pico-Methyl-Seq-Library-Prep.md

 ### QC

-Run [DNA Tapestation](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/_posts/2019-07-30-DNA-Tapestation.md) for visualize libraries.
+Run to visualize libraries.
 Here's an example of what the library should look like on a Tapestation:

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/pico_lib_prep_library_example.png)